palcodes/covidtesting-memo-website/README.md

 # covidtesting-memo-website

 This is a front page for the Covid-testing memo authored by Soham Sankaran &amp; Sahaj Sankaran.
-Citations on mobile can be viewed by tapping on them and a bottomsheet appears.
-This is in the very initial stages, a small project.
+Citations on mobile can be viewed by tapping on them and there's a bottomsheet for the Contact form.
+> The deployed version of this website can be found at https://github.com/sohamsankaran/testeveryone